rstrotmann/td/docs/input.md

     "duration": 7
 }
 ```
-!!!
-Note

 Note that the period definition is enclosed in curly brackets.
-In the json format used here, this is used to structure elements.
+In the json format, this is used to structure elements.
 You will see below that objects can themselves contain objects.
 In additino, some elements are grouped together in a list.
 Lists are delimited in square brackets.

 In the input file, periods, even if only one is defined, are expected as a _periods_ list.
 A minimal viable input file could look like this: